Calls to Artists

 The Guelph Civic Museum, Guelph Arts Council and the City of Guelph are pleased to present the “Wall of Art” juried exhibition series, featuring excellent artists from Guelph Arts Council’s membership.
 This exciting series aims to showcase the breadth of local talent that we have here in Guelph as well as provide artists with a unique opportunity to share their work with a larger audience.

-For the upcoming exhibition, we invite artists to interpret the theme Fresh.
-As we move into Spring, we reflect on the renewal and growth.
-What does Fresh mean to you?
-What does this new start offer?
-We can’t wait to see what our local artists have in store for Fresh.
+For the upcoming exhibition, we invite artists to explore the theme O Canada.
+A nation’s anthem tells the story of its history, traditions, and the struggles of its people.
+What does O Canada mean to you?
+We can’t wait to see what our local artists have in store for O Canada.

 This opportunity is open to artists living and practicing in Guelph, as well as members of the Guelph Arts Council*, who produce two-dimensional work in any medium, including painting, drawing, photography, mixed media and fiber.
 A maximum of two original artworks may be submitted by each artist: submissions exceeding two works will not be considered.
 Works for this call must address the theme.
 All works must be ready for hanging, not be excessively heavy, and must be able to fit through an entrance of 6.5 ft. by 4 ft.
 Any technical needs for works must be provided by the artist.